alexgreenland/bopen/README.md

 #### browser

 `string`.
 Optional.
 Default: default browser.
 Open the URL in the specified browser.
-The browser name is platform independent — you do not need to reference the platform specific app name.
+The browser name is platform agnostic — you do not need to reference the platform specific app name.
 Use the [Browsers](#browsers) table for reference.
 For example, with Google Chrome, the `bopen` browser is "chrome".
 The `browser` option overrides `app`.

 #### incognito